mjl776/sports-management-platform/README.md

+Overview

 This project is a Golang project that creates a Sports Management Platform for managing Professional Sports Teams in terms of budgeting, player contracts, and employees.
 The idea is create a robust sports management backend application that allows sports professionals of different role types to access the platform and perform tasks on the platform based on their permissioning level.

+Testing:

+To test post routes

+curl localhost:3000/create-team --include --header “Content-Type: application/json” -d @body.json --request “POST”